d-ivashchuk/scrimba_InterviewChallenges/lesson_05_LeapYearChecker/index.md

 ## Gotchas

-- account to all edge cases
+- account for all edge cases